usnistgov/STVM_NLP_Research/README.md

 # Research code on deep learning for natural language processing/sentiment analysis
 ---
-## The Goal of this project is to explore new ideas for improving the accuracy and robustness of neural networks for NLP/sentiment analysis
+## The goal of this project is to explore new ideas for improving the accuracy and robustness of neural networks for NLP/sentiment analysis

-## Code status, pre-release, production.
+## Code is prototype, use as is, see licensing agreement too.

 ## Installation Process

-## Contact Information

-## Acknowledgement for reused code if any
+## Contacts: apostol.vassilev@nist.gov, munawar.hasan@nist.gov